Black Friday 2018 deals at Sam's Club start Thursday: Fitbit Versa for $150, 55-inch Vizio TV for $450

 75-inch Samsung 4K TV with Xbox One S for $1,280 (save $230)

-Though we haven't reviewed this particular Samsung 75-inch TV, it's probably not as good as the Vizio P-Series.
+Though we haven't reviewed this particular Samsung 75-inch TV, it's probably not as good as the more-Vizio P-Series (our favorite 75-incher of the year, itself on sale for $1,600 at Sam's Club's starting Thanksgiving online).
 Still, if you're looking for a cinema-scale gaming experience and starting from scratch, this is a pretty decent deal -- as long as you don't need absolute peak picture quality.

 Note: Sam's Club Plus members are eligible for 3x cash rewards on this deal.